'Scandal' actor Columbus Short leaving hit ABC show

-LOS ANGELES (Reuters) - “Scandal” actor Columbus Short said on Friday he would not be returning to the hit ABC drama for its next season, a month after the actor was arrested on a felony battery charge.
+LOS ANGELES, April 25 (Reuters) - “Scandal” actor Columbus Short said on Friday he would not be returning to the hit ABC drama for its next season, a month after the actor was arrested on a felony battery charge.

 Short, 31, who plays Harrison Wright opposite actress Kerry Washington’s Olivia Pope character, said in a statement that he “must confirm my exit from a show I’ve called home for 3 years.”